nyu-mlab/iot-inspector-client/ui/default/README.md

 yarn dev
 ```

-Within another tab, to run the mock database (which needs to be run when running the app) run:
+Within another tab (if not already running), to run the mock database (which needs to be run when running the app) run:
 ```bash
 yarn mockdb
 ```